rafaelbiriba/react-playground/README.md

 ![image](example.png)

+## TODO (for later)

+- Play with tests

+- Improve game code

+- Try to migrate it to react native and make it android game

+---

-## Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).